kelloggm/object-construction-checker/README.md

 example, in `@NonEmpty List<@Regex String>`, `@NonEmpty` is a type annotation on `List`, and `@Regex` is a type annotation on `String`.

-## Type annotations
+### Type annotations

 The two most important type annotations are:
 <dl>
 <dt>`@CalledMethods(<em>methodname</em>...)`</dt>
-<dd>specifies that a value must have had all the given methods called on it.
+<dd>specifies a value, on which all the given methods were definitely called.
 (Other methods might also have been called.)

 Suppose that method `build` is annotated as